ThibaultMagnini/CovidBelgiumApp/README.md

-# Pandemic Stats BE app
+# Pandemic Stats BE app (Available on the Play Store)

 Show and visualize all data regarding the Covid-19 pandemic:
  * Infections and our forecast